A Visit In Surrey

 Gunderson exploded in grotesque laughter.

 “What’s so funny?”
-Said Lara, feeling suddenly annoyed.
+Lara asked, feeling suddenly annoyed.

-“Then, how do you explain that the Nephilim are almost extinct, with him being him the last of his kind?”
+“Then how do you explain that the Nephili are almost extinct, with him being him the last of his kind?”

 “In fact, Nephili can only be killed by Lux Veritatis... and that being the case, the Lux Veritatis dies too.
-If one of both survives, the other also does.
+If one of the two survives, the other also does.
 It’s a mystery only they can understand.”

 Lara frowned.
 So Kurtis and Karel were alive.
 But that meant...

-“Yes,” Gunderson said.
+“Yes,” Gunderson answered.
 “Good and Evil.
-Each one is annulled by each other, and at the same time they’re complementaries.”
+Each is annulled by the other but at the same time they are each other’s foil.”

 “And that’s why you need to find Kurtis?
-Killing him?
-Then you’ll kill your new master too, and I don’t think he’s interested in such a thing.”
+To kill him?
+You’ll kill your new master too, and I don’t think he’s interested in that outcome.”

 “And that object is...?”

 “And you expect him to just kindly hand over the Seal?
 I thought you were smarter than that…”